joshuaguinness/hackwestern-emr/README.md

 This project was inspired by Leon's father's first-hand experience with a lack of electronic medical records and realizing the need for more accessible patient experience.

-The Devpost cane be found here: https://devpost.com/software/medisign
+The Devpost can be found here: https://devpost.com/software/medisign

 ## How It Is Built